markdryan/specasm/README.md

 cd tests && SPECASM_TARGET_NEXT_OPCODES=1 ./tests.sh
 ```

 A large proportion (but not all) of the unit tests can be run on the Spectrums themselves.
-To build these tests for the 48kb and 128kb Spectrums type
+To build these tests for the 48kb Spectrum type

 ```
 build/48/unit